NISRA

 Final Impact & Results

-- Users with visual impairments felt more confident using the site.
+• Users with visual impairments felt more confident completing the sign-up form independently.

 Feedback Highlights: